Clean Scoping: Know Nothing, Expect Nothing and Observe Lots

 Once we are appointed to run a project, we use Systemic Modelling tools, as indicated above.
-We teach the generic Systemic Modelling process in our Certified Level 1 Rolling Programme.
+We teach the generic Systemic Modelling process in our Systemic Modelling Rolling Programme.
 Start the learning process by attending our two-day Clean For Teams workshop where you can experience the process for yourself.

 About Caitlin Walker

 Caitlin is a director of Clean Learning and the developer of Systemic Modelling™.
 She is the author of From Contempt to Curiosity, which details many of the innovative and transformational projects she’s led across our community from the most dispossessed to leading think tanks.

 Caitlin graduated in Linguistics at the School of Oriental and African Studies and completed four years post graduate research in ‘Strategies for Lexical access’ including fieldwork in Ghana.
 She began modelling teaching and learning while at SOAS, volunteering intermediary classes to translate information presented at lectures into different learning styles for the students.
 At the same time she was a youth worker in Kings Cross bringing these leading edge tools to groups of young people.